Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Do you have these traits of successful entrepreneurs?
-Often, your greatest strength is ironically the foundation of your most difficult challenge.
+Do you have these entrepreneur personality traits?
+Often, your number one strength is ironically the foundation of your most difficult challenge.
 Discovering what you will do, provide or create better than anybody else before you to provide the ultimate customer experience gives you an unbeatable edge – if you can overcome the ultimate test it manifests for you.

-The traits of an entrepreneur – hunger, drive, dedication and persuasiveness – place them above those who try and fail without aligning more deeply with what creates success.
+The traits of an entrepreneur place them above those who do not align more deeply with what creates success.
 These traits of successful entrepreneurs help them master meaning and create fulfilling lives as well as successful endeavors.

-The traits of successful entrepreneurs may be a little different for everyone, but the above four are very consistent when looking at the top entrepreneurs throughout history.
+Entrepreneur personality traits may be a little different for everyone, but the above ten are very consistent when looking at the top entrepreneurs throughout history.
 When you are able to incorporate hunger, drive and dedication into your business map and use it to propel your success, you’ll supercharge your progress and become a true entrepreneur.

 Ready to take the next step and become the entrepreneur you’ve always envisioned?
 Attend Business Mastery, a 5-day live event with Tony that will provide the tools you need to succeed.